shapesmusic/Shapes-Basics-Draft/levels/32-free-play.md

 And since you'll be playing your internal instrument, let's explore these groups as tonescapes, rather than as shapes on the keyboard.

-When you go to the exercise for this lesson, you'll find all the moods for each of the groups.
+When you go to the exercise for this level, you'll find all the moods for each of the groups.
 Like the 1st group, the 2nd group has a neutral mood, three moods lighter than neutral, and three moods heaver than neutral.
 The 3rd group has only two moods, a Light and a Heavy mood, and the 4th group has only one, neutral mood.

 All these tonesapes use the same anchor note, *Re*.
 So you can start by choosing a random mood and listening, very broadly, to recognize which group it comes from.
 All the moods from a single group will share a similar overall quality, since, as you've discovered, each mood is a different way of orienting yourself within the same collection of notes.